scottvr/apifuse/README.md

 cat /tmp/mnt_apifuse_json/0/name
 ```

 With the `--symlink-names` flag, the contents of that `name` file (field from the json)
-have already been read and applied as a symlink in the root directory of the mount so that
+will have already been read and applied as a symlink in the root directory of the mount
-you don't have to do such things as shown above in order to know which repo `0` refers to:
+so that you don't have to do such things as shown above in order to know which repo `0` is
+referring to:

 ```bash